December 27, 2010

 Sombrero7

-We descended from Sombrero exactly the same way we had come up, crossing just one pair of hikers on their way up.
-We returned to the truck at 10:14am, put on clean shirts and downed a couple of energy drinks before the short drive over to False Sombrero…
+We descended from Sombrero the same way we had come up, crossing paths with one pair of hikers on their way up.
+We returned to the truck at 10:14am, put on clean shirts and downed a couple of drinks before the short drive over to False Sombrero…

 False Sombrero

-After Sombrero Peak, Anna and I had driven to the north fork of the dirt road running through Indian Valley, continued to its west end, and parked near a few people car camping near the base of False Sombrero.
-Sombrero Peak, being a DPS-listed peak, had a published route and at least some available information.
+After Sombrero Peak, Anna and I had drove to the north fork of the dirt road running through Indian Valley, continued to its west end, and parked near a few people car camping near the base of False Sombrero.
+Sombrero Peak, being a DPS-listed peak, had a published route and plenty of info.
 False Sombrero on the other hand had squat, though being just 1300 feet higher than where we parked, it didn’t seem to matter too much.

 FalseSombrero1